Newsman/WP-Plugin-NewsmanApp/README.md

-# NewsmanApp plugin for WordPress
+# NewsmanApp plugin for WordPress & Remarketing
 [NewsmanApp](https://www.newsmanapp.com) plugin for WordPress allows you to place a newsletter signup form on your blog (widget), to sync your subscribers via API and to send newsletters based on the blog posts via [NewsmanApp](https://www.newsmanapp.com).

 This is the easiest way to connect your Blog with NewsmanApp.com.
 Generate an API KEY in your [NewsmanApp](https://www.newsmanapp.com) account, install this plugin and you will be able to collect and sync subscribers and to send newsletter with your blog posts.